elotroalex/chiens/_texts/translation.md

 - don't speak, don't laugh
 - Africa sleeps---don't speak, don't laugh.
 Africa bleeds, my mother
 - Africa splits open, shattered by drains of vermin,
-- to the sterile invasion of the spermatozoa of rape!
+- to the sterile invasion of spermatozoa of rape!

 - {:.sp} The Chorus.

 - {:.pr} What a thread stretched along the forests, rivers, swamps, tongues and big cats!
 - I do not have the gift of theft.
-- I do not have a mother---I do not have a past.
+- I have no mother---I have no past.
 - I filled up the well with dust and insults, all the way to oblivion,
 - my navel's stepmother.